-Ideas may be submitted any time after May 1.
+Ideas may be submitted any time after May 16.
 If you have legislation that would impact the state General Fund, add regulatory burdens, require new rulemaking, or would likely receive opposition from stakeholders, please schedule a meeting with your Governor's Office contact and DFM analyst prior to submitting the legislative idea form.
+You must meet with them before June 13.
+Otherwise your idea will not be considered.

-The deadline for ideas for proposed legislation is June 21.
+The deadline for ideas for proposed legislation is June 30.
 Use the online EALS program to input ideas and submit them electronically to DFM.

 Ideas for proposed legislation should be reviewed with the Governor's Office, DFM, interested legislators, and affected citizen groups during the summer with assurance given that these are tentative ideas and are only in the form of possible recommendations.
-Agency legal staff may coordinate with the Attorney General's Office to address possible ramifications and specific issues prior to drafting and introducing legislation.
+Agency legal staff must coordinate with the Attorney General's Office to address possible ramifications and specific issues prior to drafting and introducing legislation.

 The later ideas are submitted, the tighter the turnaround will be to get them approved and proposals drafted, so it is best to submit early, if possible.
-Due to the tight turnaround schedule, late ideas increase the possibility of denial.